hexagontk/hexagon/hexagon_site/pages/ideas.md

 Render template if no route found and template with that name exist (after filter)

-Server contains a list of RequestHandler (a router is only a list of RequestHandler) Move router funtions to package as functions that produce RequestHandlers
+Server contains a list of RequestHandler (a router is only a list of RequestHandler)